-The best Amazon Echo Show tips and tricks
+Amazon Echo Show tips and tricks: Master Alexa on a touchscreen

 Change Echo Show's wake word

 When you want to communicate with your Echo show, just say "Alexa," followed by a command.
 But you can change this "wake word" to Echo, Amazon, or Computer, if you prefer.
 Just say, "Alexa, go to settings," or swipe down from the top of the Echo Show screen and select Settings.
-Then, tap Device options > Wake word > and select the wake word you want to use instead.
+Then, tap Device Options > Wake Word > and select the wake word you want to use instead.
+Or you can do this in the Alexa app.

-Enable Alexa skills
+Get Alexa skills

 Skills are voice-enabled features that enhance the functionality of your Alexa device.
 These can be built-in or offered by third-party developers.
 Enabling Alexa skills on Alexa devices use to be complicated, but Amazon recently streamlined this process.
 All you have to do is say, "Alexa, enable the [name of skill] skill."
 Go to the Alexa Skills store on the Amazon website to browse available skills.

 To view and manage your skills, you will need to use the Alexa app.
-Go to the menu and select Skills, then select Your Skills (at the top).
+Go to the menu and select Skills & Games, then select Your Skills (at the top).

 Decide which cards rotate on screen

 The feed on the home screen on Echo Show has several home cards that rotate automatically.
 But you can update which cards appear or don't appear.
 Just say, "Alexa, go to settings," or swipe down from the top of the Echo Show screen and select Settings.
-From there, select Home Screen, then select Home Card Preferences, and toggle the icon next to the card name.
+From there, select Home & Clock, then select Home Content, and toggle the switch next to the card name.
 Simples.

-This trick expands on the tip above; in a nutshell, you can create an album on Prime Photos and then ask Alexa to show your album for a slideshow (Alexa, show my [album name] album").
-To adjust the slideshow speed, go to Settings and then Display.

-Turn off Echo Show screen
+Turn off the Echo Show screen

 Yes, you can turn off the screen on your Echo Show.
 This is useful if someone suddenly walks into the room and you don't want them to see what you were watching or doing.
 Just say, "Alexa, turn off the screen."
 To turn the screen back on, touch it or use your device's wake word (which, by default, is "Alexa").
 You can also turn your Echo Show completely off by pressing the mute button for a few seconds.

-Dim the screen
+Dim the Echo Show screen

 The Echo Show's screen automatically dims itself and reverts to the clock-only display when you haven't touched it in a while (unless you’re watching something, such as a trailer on YouTube or movie from Prime Video).
 But you can also force the screen to dim at any time.
-There’s a manual dimmer switch on the Show’s main menu; just swipe down from the top of the screen to access it.
+There’s a manual dimmer switch on the Show’s main menu; just swipe down from the top of the screen and tap Brightness to access it.
+Or you can leave it on autobrightness.

 Start a video call